 From project conception to completion, collaboration is the key to success for any business.
-Every company and team face its own challenges to achieve effective collaboration.
+Every company and team face its own challenges to achieve effective collaboration and operational improvement.

 Technology has redefined how we collaborate, and the ever-growing marketplace shows countless applications for every use case possible.
 But the same core problems persist from a 15-person startup to a Fortune 100 company.
 Here are some of the common challenges faced by all:

 It can be a lot easier to find the hole-in-the-wall Italian bistro you visited 11 months ago than it is to find a spreadsheet from accounting from 11 months ago.
 People spend a considerable amount of their workday finding information, files, or trying to find the right person to talk to.
 Having a static intranet or email solution isn’t always the answer.

 An org chart looks good on paper, but in reality, the department head cannot realistically be a CTO and COA (Chief of Answers).
 Knowledge is as diversified as tasks are.
 It takes time to find the right person to talk to and to find the data that the person sent you a while ago.

 Find a solution that allows you to search your file storage and email in the same search bar.
 Also be sure you’re able to search by person, date, or file type to find what you need fast.
 Collaborative solutions need to get you to the right person or file as soon as possible.

 People tend to communicate with their peers in their own departments.
 By its natural course, information is siloed by the department and by the team.
 The expertise that comes from each department can be leveraged by other teams within the company, and each team could be significantly more effective as a result.
 This type of collaboration can be especially beneficial for a growing and evolving company.

 “If HP only knew what HP knows, we would be three times more profitable.” – Lew Platt, former chief executive of Hewlett-Packard.